 These sorts of “triggers” are one of the most difficult aspects for teens that struggle with mental health or Substance Abuse Disorder symptoms, especially including Anxiety and Mood Disorders.
 For instance, it’s very common for a teen with an Anxiety Disorder to be triggered by a certain thought, and then be uncontrollably led into an overwhelming place of anxiety, where the negative thoughts and fears take over their entire experience.
 Though the feelings and worries that teens may feel during these low points may not be logical, the common experience is that once this cycle starts, it’s very difficult to escape from it.
 A similar process happens for teens suffering from Depression, where a relatively simple trigger can send teens plunging to a depressive low that may last for days or possibly even weeks.
 Lastly, triggers also play a pivotal role for teens struggling with Substance Abuse, who experience a trigger to use, and then become vulnerable to relapse.
 Therefore, if teenagers can gain the mindfulness necessary to avoid these moments of triggering, then they can avoid the oncoming thoughts, feelings, and behaviors from which they’re suffering.
 And if teens can learn to navigate the conflicts and struggles of their lives without falling susceptible to such triggers, then they’re going to be successful in their recovery and health moving forward.

-At Paradigm, we often use Teen Mindfulness Therapy alongside a number of different therapeutic techniques and approaches, all designed and determined according to each teen’s individual needs, symptoms, and goals during treatment.
-We find that Mindfulness techniques work very compatibly with our other forms of treatment, thereby helping us to design the most thorough, precise, and cutting-edge treatment possible, for every teen who walks through our doors.
+At Paradigm, we often use Teen Mindfulness-Based Cognitive Therapy alongside a number of different therapeutic techniques and approaches, all designed and determined according to each teen’s individual needs, symptoms, and goals during treatment.
+We find that Teen Mindfulness-Based Cognitive Therapy techniques work very compatibly with our other forms of treatment, thereby helping us to design the most thorough, precise, and cutting-edge treatment possible, for every teen who walks through our doors.